 I heard the Apostles for the first time at a music ministry open house at St. Mary’s, at the beginning of which they sang three beautiful Italian songs (with 3-part harmonies of course).

 My first impression I wanted to meet them not because they were sisters, but because I really wanted them to teach me how to sing/play those songs!

-I began my experience in the community in College Station, Texas in August of 2014 and moved to Rome for formation in May 2015.
+I began my experience in the community in College Station, Texas in August of 2014 and moved to Rome in June of 2015.

 My desire is to show those whom I meet that truth is not something we can define for ourselves, but rather Truth is a person, a person who loves us and sets us free.